Kaylier/Factorio-advanced-circuit-network/Readme.md

-# Factorio mod: Controlable automation
+# Factorio mod: Advanced circuit network

 This mod adds a new entity: the controller combinator.
 When a controller combinator is placed facing a machine, it allow the user to control the machine and to output information to the circuit network.